AIRTucha/TinyRenderer.rs/README.md

 * `webpack.config.js` contains the Webpack configuration.
 You shouldn't need to change this, unless you have very special needs.

 * The `js` folder contains your JavaScript code (`index.js` is used to hook everything into Webpack, you don't need to change it).

-* The `src` folder contains your Rust code.

-* The `static` folder contains any files that you want copied as-is into the final build.
-It contains an `index.html` file which loads the `index.js` file.

-* The `tests` folder contains your Rust unit tests.